Tan Eng Goan: Background and early career

 Born in 1802, Majoor Tan Eng Goan came from an old family of the Cabang Atas aristocracy of colonial Indonesia.
 Many members of his family served as Chinese officers, part of the civil administration of the Dutch colonial government.
 He was the son of Kapitein Tan Peeng Ko (Luitenant in Batavia from 1792 to 1809 and Kapitein from 1809 to 1812), and a nephew of Kapitein Tan Jap Long (appointed Luitenant in 1810, and Kapitein in 1811).
 Both Tan's father and uncle thus served as Chinese headmen and presided over the Chinese Council of Batavia.

-Tan was married at least four times, including to his first wife, Lie Pien Nio, a niece of Lie Tieuw Kong, who had succeeded Tan's father and uncle as Kapitein and chairman of the Chinese Council.
+Tan was married at least four times, including in 1819 to his first wife, Lie Pien Nio, a great-niece of the then incumbent presiding Chinese officer, Kapitein der Chinezen Lie Tieuw Kong, who had succeeded Tan's father and uncle in the same post.
 Tan's uncle-in-law held office from 1812 until 1821.

 As the issue of Chinese officers, Tan Eng Goan bore the hereditary title 'Sia' from birth until his elevation to the rank of a Luitenant on 15 February 1827.
-This promotion was made by Léonard Pierre Joseph, Viscount du Bus de Gisignies, the recently-appointed 8th Governor-General of the Dutch East Indies; and was duly noted in a sitting of the Chinese Council on 9 March 1827.
+This promotion was made by Léonard Pierre Joseph, Viscount du Bus de Gisignies, the recently appointed 8th Governor-General of the Dutch East Indies; and was duly noted in a sitting of the Chinese Council on 9 March 1827.

 Captaincy and Mayoralty

 In 1829, when the presiding Chinese headman Ko Tiang Tjong was forced to resign from the post of Kapitein der Chinezen of Batavia, Tan - despite only having held the briefest tenure of all sitting officers - was appointed to the Chinese Captaincy.
-In so doing, he became the head of the Chinese community in Batavia in succession to his father, uncle and uncle-in-law.
+In so doing, he became the head of the Chinese community in Batavia in succession to his father, uncle and great-uncle-in-law.
 At that time in Batavia, the post of Kapitein der Chinezen was the highest-ranking Chinese position in the colonial administration.

 On 21 September 1837, Kapitein Tan Eng Goan was further raised to the newly created post of Majoor der Chinezen of Batavia by Dominique Jacques de Eerens, the 11th Governor-General.
 Tan's two Luitenants, Oey Eng Liok and Jap Soan Kong, were both elevated a year later to the higher rank of Kapitein.
 As Kapitein, then as Majoor, Tan was also the ex officio Chairman of the Chinese Council of Batavia (Dutch: Chinese Raad; Malay: Kong Koan), the highest Chinese governmental body in the colony.

 The Majoor's family owned the particuliere landen or private domains of Kramat, Kapoek, Tandjoeng Boeroeng and Rawa Kidang in Tangerang.
 From 1848 until 1862, Majoor Tan Eng Goan also held a series of pachts or revenue farms over such diverse things as arak, rum, tobacco and wayang.
 Despite his landed wealth and revenue farms, Tan's income fell short of the exalted style of living expected of a Chinese officer.